kuznetckiy/Geoscan_Lite_eng/uav.rst

    Installation of the keels

-7) Connect cable connectors of the wings into the appropriate slots of the autopilot.
+7) Connect the cable connectors of the wings into the appropriate slots of the autopilot.
 Don’t forget to connect high precision GNSS receiver plug.

 .. figure:: _static/_images/asmbl5.png